-Vertical pianos are available in four different types:
+Vertical pianos are available in four different sizes:

 - The spinet is the smallest and ideal for those living with limited space.
 It stands at around 36 to 38 inches with a width of about 38 inches.
 It has less power due to its size.

 - The console is a little larger than the spinet, has about 40 to 43 inches, and is approximately 58 inches wide.

 - The studio is around 45 to 48 inches in height and about 58 inches in width.
 You'll find these pianos in schools as well as some churches.
-You're going to get a better sound from this model because of its larger soundboard and longer strings.
+You'll get a better sound from this model because of its larger soundboard and longer strings.

-- The upright has a range of 50 to 60 inches in height with a width of approximately 58 inches.
+- The upright has a range of 50 to 60 inches with a width of approximately 58 inches.
 The upright has an excellent tone and puts out more power.